Samat4E/CSE15L-Lab-Reports/Cse15l-lab-4.md

 ![image](https://user-images.githubusercontent.com/122564368/224822451-4da53cff-d13e-4c4d-8e5f-d84c124c7094.png)
 ![image](https://user-images.githubusercontent.com/122564368/224888597-8e27be9f-15cc-47a2-b86e-6250fcf080d2.png)

-**----->  And now we have to run the junit tester command again to see whether the error is fixed or not**
-**----->  So as we see below we dont have any errors now**

-        To get the command <up><enter>
+        To get the command below <up><enter>
         javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
         and then <up><up><enter>
         java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples

+**----->  And now we have to run the junit tester command again to see whether the error is fixed or not**
+**----->  So as we see below we dont have any errors now**

 ![image](https://user-images.githubusercontent.com/122564368/224908549-a5a7ba1d-e551-4e98-ba41-c29faf301427.png)

 ## Step 5
         Last but not least, we must commit and send the resulting update to our Github account.
 To start, I used git add.